The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : That would be one way of looking at it.

-: I know I can't do this job forever, but I'll be damned if I'm going to leave the department in worse shape than I found it.
+: I know I can't have this job forever, but I'll be damned if I'm going to leave the department in worse shape than I found it.
 Gareth Mallory

 : M, you've had a great run.
 You should leave with dignity.
 M

-: Oh, to hell with dignity.
+: Go to hell with dignity.
 I'll leave when the job's done.

-: They kept me for five months in a room with no air.
-They tortured me, and I protected your secrets.
+: "Regret is unprofessional?"
+They kept me for five months in a room with no air.
+They tortured me and I protected your secrets.
 I protected you.
-But they made me suffer.
-And suffer.
-And suffer.
-Until I realized, it was you who betrayed me.
+But they made me suffer and suffer and suffer.
 You betrayed me.
 So, I had only one thing left.
 My cyanide capsule in my back left molar.
 You remember, right?
 So, I broke the tooth and bit into the capsule.
 It... burned all my insides, but I didn't die.
 Life clung to me like a disease.
 And then I understood why I had survived.
 I needed to look in your eyes one last time.

 [Bond and M drive off in the Aston Martin DB5